 Having donors provide these necessary meals and snacks, allows Youth Services to divert funds where it is most impactful and ultimately serve more families each year.
 It also allows for wonderful and rewarding volunteer opportunities!

 Summer Lunches – Youth Services offers free summer programming for neighborhoods in which children and families may not otherwise have access to youth development and enrichment opportunities.
 The groups offer structured activities that promote social and emotional learning in a safe environment.
 They participate in positive, recreational activities from mid-June through July.
-Volunteers generously provide lunches for the children participating in these programs (number varies by program).
-If you would like to prepare a lunch, please contact us about dates.
+Volunteers prepare treats or donate snacks for the children participating in these programs.
+If you would like to prepare a treat or donate snacks, please contact us about the available dates.